mjlodge/sparklines-ps/README.md

 At Tufte’s web site there is a [longer description of sparklines](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR&topic_id=1&topic=), with further examples, from a sample chapter of Tufte’s book, *Beautiful Evidence*.
-Sparklines are tangentially related to photography – they are used alongside images as a graphical design element in qualitative and quantitative analysis.

-Sparklines can be hard to produce.
+Sparklines were hard to produce when this script was first written, though support has improved as Sparklines have become mainstream -- e.g. Excel now has a Sparkline plotting capability.
 Most graphing packages are designed to produce large graphs or charts, and it can be very hard to generate the wide-but-thin lines for incorporation in documents.
 This was the motivation for writing a Photoshop script that would automate the